 Pencil lines, blocks of colors, lazy yogis, and happy animals.
 Hong Kong-born and UK-raised artist Charlene Man refuses to settle with one style or stick to the rules, but her works all invariably add a touch of humor as the finishing stroke.
-After a series of successful exhibitions titled Down Time in Japan and Hong Kong that explored the subjects of stillness and relaxation as a defense of laziness, Man is now busy preparing her upcoming Taipei exhibition in March, which will tackle the topic of “random thoughts.”
+After a series of successful exhibitions titled Down Time in Japan and Hong Kong that explored the subjects of stillness and relaxation as a defense of laziness, Man is now busy preparing her upcoming Taipei exhibition Small Thoughts in May, which will tackle the topic of “random thoughts.”

 For Man, she considers being able to turn illustration into a full-time job as her biggest accomplishment.
 Many of her contemporaries have changed their careers or resorted to working for agencies.
 Being a free agent means more personal time and more room for creative growth, but self-discipline still played a big role in her success.
 Recently, we sat down with Man and had a chat with her about transitioning to a full-time illustrator, inventing words, and finding ways to be less boring.

 Neocha: How did you start your career in illustration?